Post-processing¶

 uDALES saves the outputs as NetCDF files.
 If a simulation is run on several processors, each processor writes independent output files.
-The script nco_concatenate_field.sh in the tools directory can be used to gather these output files into a single file.
-The wrapper script gather_outputs.sh does this automatically for all output fields of the simulation.
-The script is automatically called after a simulation run when using local_execute.sh or hpc_execute.sh for executing your simulation.
+The scripts nco_concatenate_field_x.sh and nco_concatenate_field_y.sh in the tools directory can be used together to gather these output files into a single file.

 If you have separate output files of a continuous simulation, e.g. because one simulation is the warmstart of the other simulation, you can append these output files into a single file using the script append_outputs.sh.

-Gather output fields
+Gather output fields¶

 To gather the output files of serveral processors from your simulation to a single file, use: